Same-sex adult adoption: In Re Adoption of Swanson

 In April 1993, a 66-year-old man petitioned to adopt his 55-year-old male companion of 17 years, in order to "formalise the close emotional relationship" that had already existed between them for several years and to "facilitate their estate planning".
 They sought adoption to prevent claims on their estates from distant family members.
 Following their reasons, the court denied their petition as there was no pre-existing parent–child relationship between them.
 The court defined this as a "violation to Delaware's incest statute", as the parties wanting to enter into this adoption were in an emotional/sexual relationship and there was no pre-existing parent–child relationship between them.

 In Re Adult Anonymous

 A 22-year-old male petitioned to adopt his 26-year-old male lover, in order to create a "legally cognizable relationship to facilitate inheritance rights, the handling of their insurance policies and pension plans and the acquisition of a house".
-They feared their families would intervene in property distribution, as the adoptee's family didn't approve of their relationship.
+They feared their families would intervene in property distribution, as the adoptee's family did not approve of their relationship.
 The court granted adoption, as consensual homosexual activity had been decriminalised and "the best interest of the child did not apply to an adult adoption".